 These temperatures will also explain some of the shake in the video.
 Sorry!
 So cold!

-Making the Special Frozen Bubble Juice Recipe
+Special Frozen Bubble Solution Recipe

 Start by making the bubble juice in a container with a lid.
 Add the warm water first.
 We used tap water as warm as it would come out of the tap.
 Then stir in the corn syrup until the water is clear.